As the financial center of the Middle East, opening a bank account in the United Arab Emirates is incredibly easy. This helpful guide explains all.

 Banking in the UAE

 The UAE has a robust banking sector that is regulated by a central bank established in 1980.
 There are approximately 50 local and foreign banks in the country.
-The ratings agency Moody’s classifies the UAE banking system as stable due to the banks’ resilient capital levels and liquidity buffers.
+The rating agency Moody’s classifies the UAE banking system as stable due to the banks’ resilient capital levels and liquidity buffers.
 Banks in the UAE are primarily deposit funded.
 Moreover, their strong capital levels provide a large, loss-absorbing buffer.

 - Commercial banks